-The 2006 amendments is also a milestone for fathers who for many years have been excluded from parenting because accusations of family violence and conflict.
-Shared parenting also now allows fathers to participate in decision making with respect to long term issues.
+The 2006 amendments is also a milestone for fathers who for many years have been excluded from parenting because of accusations of family violence and conflict.
+Shared parenting also now allows fathers to participate in decision making with respect to long-term issues.
 Fathers now have a say on important matters like where their children can go to school or which vaccines their children could have.

 They say it takes a village to raise a child.
 Certainly, fathers need some support from their employers so they can be real Dads to their kids.

 Disclaimer : This article provides basic information only and is not a substitute for a professional or legal advice.
 It is prudent to obtain legal advice from a family lawyer.